Defence standard packaging

 Introduction

-In simple terms, defence standard 81-41 is the criteria the UK Ministry of Defence (MOD) specifies for military packaging.
-The aims are to safeguard goods from deterioration and physical or mechanical damage and ensure consistency and interoperability across the MODs’ operations.
+In simple terms, Defence Standard 81-41 is the criterion the UK Ministry of Defence (MOD) specifies for military packaging.
+The aims are to protect goods from deterioration and physical or mechanical damage and ensure consistency and interoperability across the MOD’s operations.
 The standards also allow for more effective acquisition across the organisation.

 The six components of Defence Standard 81-41 are: